 We also suggest that you contact your country’s Ministry of Culture and/or Cultural Council to express to them that you’re seeking a Summer Intensive abroad and looking for scholarships and ways to cover the cost of the program and travel.
 They might very well be able to assist you directly.

-I'm also interested in attending KCDC's 5-month and 10-month international 'Dance Journey' study abroad program.
+I'm also interested in attending KCDC's 5-month preprofessional international 'Dance Journey' study abroad program.
 Which one should I choose?

-Clearly our 5-month and 10-month 'Dance Journey' program is more lengthy than the duration of our Summer Intensive and therefore our Summer Intensive provides young and aspiring dancers the opportunity for continued dance education during their summer vacation from school while doing so with a professional dance company.
-This gives participants and opportunity to introduce themselves of KCDC's movement language and to live the life similar to that of a professional company dancer.
+Clearly, our 5-month pre-professional ‘Dance Journey’ program is more lengthy than the duration of our Summer Intensive and therefore our Summer Intensive provides young and aspiring dancers the opportunity for continued dance education during their summer vacation from school while doing so with one of the top professional dance company.
+This gives participants an opportunity to introduce themselves of KCDC’s movement language while living the life similar to that of a professional company dancer.

-This does not include the flight cost or transportation to/from Kibbutz Ga'aton (**see below for more information regarding transportation to Kibbutz Ga'aton).
-The tuition fee consists of a $400 USD registration fee which guarantees your spot in the session you chose and then we ask for the remaining tuition fee to be paid in one installment.
+This does not include the flight cost or transportation to/from Kibbutz Ga’aton (**see below for more information regarding transportation to Kibbutz Ga’aton).
+The tuition fee includes the registration fee which guarantees your spot in the session you chose and then we ask for the remaining tuition fee to be paid in one installment no later than the date indicated on the program payment page of the Kibbutz Summer Intensive.

 Who are the participants?
 What is the general level of dance and what is the participants' dance background?